 The executive staff team are responsible for the day-to-day running of ukactive, which is overseen by the chief executive officer (CEO).

-David Stalker is the CEO of ukactive and a member of the board of directors on EHFA and CIMSPA.
+David Stalker is the CEO of ukactive, Chairman of CIMSPA and a member of the board of directors on EHFA.

 Dave's considerable experience across the physical activity sector is drawn from working in the UK and Europe for over 20 years.
 In that time he has worked at every tier of the corporate ladder from a Level One fitness instructor to CEO.
 He has held senior positions in companies such as Bladerunner, Leisure Connection and First Leisure.